michelecafagna26/multimodal-ablation/README.md

 ## Hardware requirements

-If you use the distilled model (enabled by default) the fasttext model will take less then 5GB.
+If you use the distilled model (enabled by default) the fasttext model will take less then 5 GB.

 Be aware that the original not-distilled fasttext embeddings takes around 13-14 GB in memory.